br1code/habits-together/README.md

     - If `habitId` isn't provided, the endpoint returns logs from any user.
     - Otherwise the endpoint returns only logs from the given habit (for the owner user).
   - `pageNumber`: Optional page number for pagination.
 Defaults to 1.
   - `pageSize`: Optional page size for pagination.
-If not provided, all matching questions are returned.
+Defaults to 10.

 Example: `/api/logs/?habitId={uuid}&pageNumber={number}&pageSize={number}`